 Sean Parker is talking to the college girl in her bedroom.
 As the scene switches back and forth between them, the girl's sweatshirt changes position several times, on the shoulder, then off, and back on again.

-After being dumped in 2003, Mark Zuckerberg returns to his dorm where he has a what appears to be a modern netbook.
+After being dumped in 2003, Zuckerberg returns to his dorm with what appears to be a modern netbook.
 This computer is actually an 'ultraportable' VAIO PCG-TR3A which was released by Sony in 2003.
 Costing over $2000 at the time, this was one of the first laptops that sported a built-in webcam.

 During the Valentine's Day acapella performance the girl checking her email remarks that she hopes the links she's being sent are more "cats that look like Hitler."
 The scene takes place in early 2004, while the website didn't launch until 2006.
 However, she seems to just be referring to general pictures of cats that look like Adolf Hitler, not the formal website.